Raymay3/IDX-Exchange/README.md

 - The model tended to underpredict the highest-priced homes by approximately **$193,703 on average**.
 - These results demonstrate why AVM performance should be evaluated across multiple metrics and market segments rather than relying on R² alone.

+### Week 9

+* Developed an interactive Streamlit application for predicting California home sale prices.
+* Loaded the final tuned XGBoost model using joblib.
+* Loaded the saved preprocessing pipeline to ensure predictions use the same feature engineering, encoding, and scaling applied during training.
+* Designed a user-friendly interface for entering key property characteristics.
+* Generated real-time home price estimates based on user inputs.
+* Added project documentation, model information, and prediction disclaimers within the application.

+## Week 9 Highlights

+Week 9 focused on deploying the final machine learning model as an interactive application.

+- The Streamlit app enables users to estimate California home sale prices using the trained XGBoost model.
+- Predictions use the same preprocessing pipeline developed during model training, including feature engineering, target encoding, one-hot encoding, and feature scaling.
+- The application demonstrates an end-to-end machine learning workflow from raw user input to model prediction.
+- The interface was designed to provide a simple demonstration of the project's predictive capabilities while documenting assumptions for features not collected from users.

 ---

 ## Dataset